Tahini, the famous sesame sauce

 in

-For a long time, I had planned to write the recipe for tahini.
+For some time I had planned to write the recipe for tahini.

-Tahini is a delicious sesame sauce, which I had always read about in cookbooks and knew was available pre-packaged, but toward which, honestly, I was a bit skeptical.
-Until finally, I had the chance to get to know it, thanks to the cooking course I attended.
+Tahini is a delicious sesame sauce that I had always read about in cookbooks and knew was available commercially, but honestly I was a little wary of it.
+Until I finally had the opportunity to try it, thanks to a cooking course I attended.

-Every now and then I return to tell you about this wonderful cooking course that taught me many new recipes, now indispensable to me.
+I occasionally mention this lovely cooking course that taught me so many new recipes that have become indispensable to me.

-Tahini is one of these recipes and was truly a discovery.
+Tahini is one of those recipes and was really a discovery for me.

-I also learned that it is very nutritious, rich in vitamin E and B and minerals, contains all the beneficial properties of sesame (which I talked about in this article about oilseeds), protects the liver, and lowers cholesterol.
-But it is a rather caloric sauce, so it is good not to overuse it. 😉
+Looking for more information about tahini, also called tahin or tahini, I learned that it is very nutritious, rich in vitamins E and B and minerals; it contains all the beneficial properties of sesame (which I talked about in that article on oilseeds), protects the liver and lowers cholesterol.
+But it is quite calorie-dense, so it’s best not to overdo it. 😉

-Tahini is known for being used in the making of hummus and baba ghanoush or as a dipping sauce for meats, vegetables, or the well-known falafel.
+Tahini is known for being used in the production of hummus and baba ghanoush or as a sauce to accompany meats, vegetables or the well-known falafel.

-But one thing I learned from the cooking course is that this sauce can be made in different ways and, if desired, also enriched.
+One thing I understood thanks to the cooking course is that this sauce can be made in different ways and, if desired, even enriched.

-First of all, it can be prepared in the way I propose today, which is the recipe given to me with the course handout, which I cherish after the course conclusion.
-It is the method with unroasted sesame seeds soaked in water.
-This is not a very common method as far as I know.
-In fact, the most common version is made with roasted sesame.
+First of all it can be prepared the way I propose today, which is the recipe provided in the course handout that I keep carefully after finishing the course.
+This method uses raw sesame seeds soaked in water, which, as far as I know, is not a very common method.
+In fact, the most widespread version is the one made with toasted sesame.

-For me and my family, tahini made with roasted seeds is a bit “strong,” meaning it has a somewhat intense flavor for us.
-And yes, we are used to the taste of roasted sesame, given how much we like gomasio, but for tahini, we prefer a more delicate taste.
-It should also be said that the version with roasted seeds is much quicker to make, since roasting takes only a couple of minutes, and this is a detail that sometimes can be important.
+Tahini made with toasted seeds, for me and my whole family, is a bit “stronger” — in other words it has a slightly more intense flavor.
+And we are used to the taste of toasted sesame given how much we like gomasio, but for tahini we prefer a milder taste.
+It should be noted that the toasted-seed version is much quicker to make, since toasting takes only a couple of minutes, and that can sometimes be important.

-Update: I also tried making a sunflower seed version, very quick to prepare and very good, a valid alternative if you don’t have sesame seeds.
-Try it yourself! 😉
+Update: I also tried sunflower seed tahini, very good!
+A valid alternative if you don’t have sesame seeds.
+Try it too! 😉

-Maybe over time, I will try and write the recipe for the version with roasted seeds as well, but today I want to start with this tahini with unroasted and soaked seeds.
-It’s delicate and very versatile to use in the kitchen.
+Maybe in time I will write the recipe for the toasted-seed version as well, but today we start with this tahini made with raw seeds soaked in water.
+It’s delicate and very versatile in the kitchen, even great in sweet versions with jam — especially blueberry jam.
+Try it because it really deserves it!

 〰 〰 〰